-In May of 2016, the U.S. Food and Drug Administration published its “deeming” rule through which the agency extended its regulatory authority from cigarettes, smokeless tobacco and roll-your-own tobacco, to all types of commercial tobacco products, including e-cigarettes, cigars, shisha, pipe tobacco, and novelties such as dissolvables and gels.
-All of these tobacco products are subject to existing FDA regulations, however FDA granted the 2016 deemed products an enforcement grace period for some requirements and restrictions.
-One notable area paused for later deemed products is the requirement that products are not sold or distributed without FDA authorization.
-FDA issues this authorization, or marketing order, only to products shown (through its manufacturer’s application to FDA) to meet the public health standard.
+In May of 2016, the U.S. Food and Drug Administration published its “deeming” rule, through which the agency extended its regulatory authority to nearly all types of commercial tobacco products, including e-cigarettes, cigars, shisha, and pipe tobacco.
+While FDA tobacco product regulations now technically apply to these products, through agency guidance, FDA granted an enforcement grace period, delaying the application of some requirements for products deemed in 2016, if that product was on the market as of August 8, 2016.
+One notable pause in enforcement for these products is the requirement that tobacco products are not sold or distributed without FDA authorization.
+FDA issues this authorization, or “marketing order,” only to products shown (through its manufacturer’s application to FDA) to meet the public health standard.
 This process is referred to as pre-market review.

-Separately, in 2016 health groups challenged the authority of FDA’s decision to delay enforcement of pre-market review for deemed products.
-These groups sought to vacate the agency’s 2017 Guidance extending pre-market review deadlines for some 2016 deemed products (namely, e-cigarette and cigars).
+In 2016 health groups challenged the authority of FDA’s decision to delay enforcement of pre-market review for deemed products.
+These groups sought to vacate the agency’s 2017 guidance extending pre-market review deadlines for e-cigarette, cigars, and pipe tobacco that were on the market as of August 8, 2016, and allowing these products to remain on the market unchecked.
 That case is summarized here:

 Through their lawsuit, health groups argued that the FDA’s 2017 Guidance extending the compliance deadline violates the Administrative Procedure Act (APA) in three ways: It exceeded the agency’s authority under the Tobacco Control Act; its issuance failed to comply with notice and comment rule-making requirements; and it is “arbitrary and capricious” because the agency did not offer sufficient rationale for reversing its course on its initial timeline for requiring e-cigarette manufacturers to submit applications to market new tobacco products.